Want to learn how to start a food blog, but have no clue how to go about it?

-Apart from having your contact information, website URL and social media links in your email signature—you can also go a step further to include something like a link to your latest blog post, an email subscription link, or your latest free downloadable book.
+Apart from having your contact information, website URL and social media links in your email signature—you can also go a step further to include something like a link to your latest blog post, an email subscription link, or your latest free downloadable eBook you wrote.

 Follow Gaby’s lead and focus your email signature call-to-action around what’s most important:

 This is a clever way to casually promote your food blog content every time you send out an email (something you’re doing anyway)—without any additional effort.